Simon Wiesenthal Center: Band attire controversies

 The center has on two occasions criticized bands for wearing attire resembling Nazi uniforms or using Nazi symbolism.
 In 2011, Abraham Cooper, condemned the Japanese band Kishidan for wearing uniforms resembling those of the SS, the armed wing of the Nazi party.
-The band wore military-inspired uniforms, adorned with the German medal Iron Cross and Nazi insignia such as the death skull and SS eagle on MTV Japan's primetime program "Mega Vector."
+The band wore military-inspired uniforms, adorned with the German medal Iron Cross and Nazi insignia such as the death skull and SS eagle on MTV Japan's primetime program "Mega Vector".
 Cooper said in a written protest to the band's management company Sony Music Artists, MTV Japan and the Japanese entertainment group Avex (Kishidan's label at the time being and also the current one) that "there is no excuse for such an outrage" and that "many young Japanese are "woefully uneducated" about the crimes against humanity committed by Nazi Germany and Japan during the second world war, but global entities like MTV and Sony Music should know better".
 As a result, Sony Music Artists and Avex issued a joint statement of public apology on their respective websites.

 On November 11, 2018, Cooper denounced the South Korean band BTS with the following statement: "Flags appearing on stage at their concert were eerily similar to the Nazi Swastika.
 It goes without saying that this group, which was invited to speak at the UN, owes the people of Japan and the victims of the Nazism an apology."
 The band's management responded to the charge and offered their "sincerest apologies" but claimed that the similarities with Nazi symbols were unintentional.

-Praise and criticism
+Ben and Jerry's

+In December 2023, the Wiesenthal Center renewed objections to Anuradha Mittal, head of the board of directors at Ben & Jerry's via X, accusing Ben & Jerry's of "justifying" the October 7 massacre by Hamas.
+The tweet included a photo of Mittal, causing her to receive hate emails, tweets, and LinkedIn messages, leading to Mittal expressing her objection to the Wiesenthal Center's tweet which made her feel unsafe.

+Reception

 Simon Wiesenthal, the Holocaust survivor the center is named after, remained a strong supporter of Hier and his center.
 In an interview with the Los Angeles Times in 1990 he said: "The man is never quiet.
 He is always trying to do things no one else has ever tried.
 I know that he makes other Jewish organizations nervous.
 This center is young and aggressive.
 I hope this aggressivity will survive me."

-Wendy Brown in her 2009 dissertation criticized the use of tolerance for what she identify as a "Zionist political agenda of the Wiesenthal Center", and the museum, for offering a one-sided view of the Israeli–Palestinian conflict.

-Lawrence Swaim in 2012 criticized the center for conflating criticism of Israel with anti-Semitism and for lying, comparing it to its eponym Simon Wiesenthal:
+Wendy Brown in her 2009 dissertation criticized the use of tolerance for what she identified as a "Zionist political agenda of the Wiesenthal Center", and the museum, for offering a one-sided view of the Israeli–Palestinian conflict.
+Lawrence Swaim in 2012 criticized the center for conflating criticism of Israel with anti-Semitism and said the center's political agenda "includes public hate-mongering of Muslims, regular appeals to a neofascist form of Zionism, and relentless provocations to religious war in Israel/Palestine."

 In Beyond Chutzpah, Norman Finkelstein accuses the center of exaggerating and fabricating anti-Semitism for monetary gain: